 \section{Related Works}

 \paragraph{Conversational Query Reformulation} Query reformulation plays a crucial role in conversational search systems, addressing the inherent complexity of user intent, which often involves semantic challenges such as anaphora and ellipsis~\cite{conversational-search-book,mo2024survey}.
 Current conversational query reformulation adopts hybrid approaches that combine query rewriting and query expansion, as exemplified by~\citet{ConvGQR}.
-In the era of LLMs, prompting-based query reformulation has garnered significant attention due to its simplicity and superior performance. \citet{LLM-Aided} treats LLMs as both query rewriters and rewrite editors, following a ``\textit{rewrite-then-edit}'' paradigm to refine reformulations. \citet{LLM4CS} further explores advanced prompting strategies, such as few-shot learning, chain-of-thought reasoning, and self-consistency, demonstrating the remarkable efficacy of prompting-based approaches.
+In the era of LLMs, prompting-based query reformulation has garnered significant attention due to its simplicity and superior performance. \citet{LLM-Aided} treats LLMs as both query rewriters and rewrite editors, following a ``\textit{rewrite-then-edit}'' paradigm to refine reformulations. \citet{LLM4CS} further explores advanced prompting strategies, such as few-shot learning, chain-of-thought reasoning, and self-consistency, demonstrating the remarkable efficacy of prompting-based approaches. ~\citet{ivica2024} leverages the beam search score of multiple rewrites and aggregates them with their scores for both sparse and dense retrieval in an unsupervised manner.
 Building on these developments, \citet{CHIQ} proposed a two-step method that leverages the basic capabilities of open-source LLMs to enhance the conversational history for conducting query reformulation.

 \paragraph{Test-time Supervision and Scaling} Enhancing LLMs through test-time supervision and scaling test-time computation represents a promising direction for building robust and self-improving agent systems~\cite{scaling-works-1}.
 A series of works have focused on improving the reasoning capabilities of LLMs by incorporating reward model supervision during test-time inference~\cite{google-prm-orm, openai-verify-step-by-step}.
 In addition to these methods, test-time supervision has been proposed to improve the performance of LLMs in specific target domains using lightweight adapters~\cite{bbox-adapter, hydra, MedAdapter}.
 For example,~\citet{MedAdapter} employs a lightweight model to rank outputs generated by LLMs in the medical domain, enhancing the domain-specific performance.